solodev/cloud-documentation/src/infrastructure/deployments/Deployment Overview/index.md

 # Deployment Overview

 The Deployment Overview page provides you with the ability to manage your deployments.
-Do it by updating details, modifying permissions for members or upgrading your deployment version.
+Do it by updating details, modifying permissions for members, or upgrading your deployment version.

 <img src="../../../images/deploymentoverview.jpg" alt="deploymentoverview" style="width: 100%; display: block"></a>